egalion/note2add/README.md

 There are other note-taking tools for the command line, but usually you have to supply the arguments from the command line.
 This script is interactive.
-Once you run it, it will ask you what to do and will prompto you with the options.
+Once you run it, it will ask you what to do and will prompt you with some options.
 Thus you won't have to remember commands and arguments.

 ### What file format is used?